 Artist Profile

-Updated August 26, 2025
+Updated December 18, 2025

 Biography

 Sirja Nironen is a versatile cellist who thrives both as a soloist and in a wide range of ensembles.
-She has served as principal cellist with orchestras such as the Royal Opera of Wallonia, the Turku Philharmonic Orchestra, the Swedish Chamber Orchestra, and the Trondheim Symphony and Opera Orchestra.
+She has worked as principal cellist with orchestras such as the Royal Opera of Wallonia, Stavanger Symphony Orchestra, Turku Philharmonic Orchestra, Swedish Chamber Orchestra, and Trondheim Symphony and Opera Orchestra.
+In 2025 she served as the musical curator of the Kaivos Festival, alongside choreographer Katariina Vähäkallio and film director Niko Väistö.

 Nironen has had the pleasure to premiere chamber and solo works including cello concerti by Matilda Seppälä, Elisar Riddelin and Sauli Zinovjev.
 She has performed at the inaugural concert of the Helsinki Music Center, and as a soloist with the Finnish Radio Symphony Orchestra, Hamburg Symphony Orchestra, Oulu Symphony and Turku Philharmonic Orchestra among others.
 As a chamber musician she has participated in festivals such as the Helsinki Festival, the Musical Chairs Festival in Montreal, the Santa Fé Chamber Music Festival, the Amsterdam Cello Biennale, the Tampere Biennale, the Naantali Music Festival and the Korsholm Music Festival to name a few.

-Nironen is a member of Versoi Ensemble and ÄÄNI collective.
-She held a position of Sub-Principal Cellist in Tampere Philharmonic Orchestra from 2020 to 2024 before transitioning to focus on roles as a solo cellist, soloist, chamber musician and artistic director.
-Nironen is a prize winner of the Turku Cello Competition 2018, the Rome Grand Prize Virtuoso Competition 2017 and Finnish chamber music competitions.
+Nironen held a position of Sub-Principal Cellist in Tampere Philharmonic Orchestra from 2020 to 2024 before transitioning to focus on roles as a solo cellist, soloist, chamber musician and artistic director.
+She is a prize winner of the Turku Cello Competition 2018, the Rome Grand Prize Virtuoso Competition 2017 and Finnish chamber music competitions.

 Nironen studied under renowned mentors such as Frans Helmerson, Arto Noras and Martti Rousi in institutions including Hanns Eisler Academy of Music in Berlin and Sibelius Academy of the University of the Arts Helsinki.
 Nironen's early teachers were Taru Aarnio and Hannu Kiiski.
 She has participated masterclasses by Lynn Harrell, Natalia Gutman and Jean-Guihen Queyras to mention a few.